 In fact, there are quite a few things to consider when you want to buy or ride a bicycle in Fukuoka.
 Fukuoka JET provides a very good summary of everything you need to know about bicycles in Fukuoka

 Though there are cases of bicycle theft even in Fukuoka, it is more likely that your bicycle got confiscated by the authorities because you might have parked it in a non-parking zone.
 In this case, you will be able to retrieve your bicycle for a fee of 2 000 yen at the collection point at Tenjin harbor

-There are a lot of providers and plans you may choose from.
+There are lots of providers and plans to choose from.
 Japanese SIM cards and WiFi routers can be bought on this page

 .
 For German speakers, comprehensive information about the different types of WiFi and SIM cards is available on this blog

 Free Estimate Contact Us Newsletter Back to top